hipe/tmx/lib/skylab/git-viz/doc/issues/013-the-mock-FS-narrative.md

 to the `spawn` command, or their strings, having been carefully shell-escaped.

-we briefly considered having the system commands isomorph into long method names so we could easily hand-write aribtrary responses in ruby, but this quickly fell off the table as being too gangly, hard to read and leaky:
+we briefly considered having the system commands isomorph into long method names so we could easily hand-write arbitrary responses in ruby, but this quickly fell off the table as being too gangly, hard to read and leaky:

     define_method :"git show --numstat --pretty:format:%ai head -- ./foo" do